So, you might like the idea of being a Forex trader, but it is not right for everyone.

 Another example would be to adapt the size of your positions depending on the current trading conditions and the evolution of your trading capital.
 All these rules should be part of your trading plan and to be profitable, you should always stick to your plan!

 Read: What are Trailing Stops?

-You need to develop your investment strategy first, or trading system, before investing real money on the FX market – if not, how do you know what you’re doing, and that what you’re doing is making money?
+You need to develop your strategy first, or trading system, before trading real money on the Forex markets – if not, how do you know what you’re doing, and that what you’re doing is making money?

-A trading plan is a description of your investment method:
+A trading plan is a description of your trading method:

-- Trading style: scalping, day trading, position trading
+- Trading style: scalping, day trading, swing trading, position trading

 - Currency pairs: majors, minors, exotics

 - Timeframes 5 min chart, 15 min chart, 4h chart

 - Size of your positions

 - Set-ups to follow to enter/exit the market